espressif/esp-idf/docs/en/api-guides/build-system.rst

 Multiple Components with the Same Name
 --------------------------------------

+When ESP-IDF is collecting all the components to compile, the search precedence is as follows (from highest to lowest):

+* Project components
+* Components from ``EXTRA_COMPONENT_DIRS``
+* Project managed components, downloaded by the IDF Component Manager into ``PROJECT_DIR/managed_components``, unless the IDF Component Manager is disabled.
+* ESP-IDF components (``IDF_PATH/components``)

-When ESP-IDF is collecting all the components to compile, it will do this in the order specified by ``COMPONENT_DIRS``; by default, this means ESP-IDF's internal components first (``IDF_PATH/components``), then any components in directories specified in ``EXTRA_COMPONENT_DIRS``, and finally the project's components (``PROJECT_DIR/components``).
-If two or more of these directories contain component sub-directories with the same name, the component in the last place searched is used.
+If two or more of these directories contain component sub-directories with the same name, the component with higher precedence is used.
 This allows, for example, overriding ESP-IDF components with a modified version by copying that component from the ESP-IDF components directory to the project components directory and then modifying it there.
 If used in this way, the ESP-IDF directory itself can remain untouched.

 .. note::